Safe Dating Tips

 - Harasses, threatens, or sends offensive messages

-- Inappropriate or harmful behavior during or after meeting
+- Inappropriate or harmful behaviour during or after meeting

 - Fraudulent profiles